Arizona Ames and Other American Portraits by Zane Grey

 There are so many other examples of Grey’s fine novels, that readers today will have no difficulty in finding either modern paperback reprints or e-books on Kindle.
 Although Westerns were Grey’s bread and better, he ventured into non-fiction with books like Roping Lions in the Grand Canyon, Tales of Southern Rivers, Tales of Fishing Virgin Seas, Tales of the Angler’s Eldorado-New Zealand, Tales of Fresh Water Fishing, and Tales of Tahitian Waters all which added to Grey’s popularity.
 A few juvenile novels, especially those dealing with baseball, round out Grey’s enormous literary output.
 The Shortstop and The Young Pitcher evoke Grey’s love for baseball.
 He was a minor league player prior to becoming a novelist, and this fact, too, adds another layer to the depth of his extraordinary life.

 I believe what is lacking here is a comprehensive, academic appreciation of Grey’s novels.
 The critics may not like him – they never have – but readers are always connecting with Zane Grey because his appeal is universal.
 The rule I follow, and that was a driving force behind my Errol Flynn biography (which took me ten years of research and writing) is that one should not write about historical figures unless you truly appreciate their contribution.
 Write about what you know and what you love.
 That’s what Zane Grey did.
 It’s also vitally important to understand the era in which Grey lived, and that our cultural history shapes us all, like it or not.
 We cannot distance ourselves from the landscape we inhabit, and Zane Grey was a product of his time.
+With that said, at the conclusion of this post you'll find a brief list of recommended titles.

-His influence is far-reaching.
+Zane Grey's influence is far-reaching.
 Commencing in December 1946 and released sporadically through the early 1970s, Zane Grey’s Western Magazine published original stories by new authors and the occasional reprint of a Zane Grey Story.
 Grey’s stories continue to influence both writers and filmmakers, and many of his books have never gone out of print.

 In 2009, when I was in Hollywood to attend Errol Flynn’s centennial at filmmaker Jack Marino’s home, my wife and I made a side-trip to Catalina Island.
 It was a foggy morning, and as the boat rocked across the sea I waited for a glimpse of the island where Zane Grey had made his hideaway.
 At length, the island appeared to rise from the mist; a primordial sight of steep hills and deep underbrush, wild and somehow forbidding.
 When the sun burned away the fog the heat set in, and we wandered the shops and small streets of Avalon.
 Finally, I set my gaze on the white pueblo wall visible on the hillside, and we made the trek on foot through a blanket of heat to the Zane Grey Pueblo Hotel, his former home turned tourist destination.
 It was easy to understand why he chose this hilltop location for the home that was completed in 1926.
 The view of Avalon Bay is breathtaking, and from here Grey could indulge his love of deep sea fishing.